solid/solidproject.org/pages/faqs.md

 ## Is it wise to trust people to make ethical decisions on such a complicated issue?
 There is a lot of variation in what people feel to be right and wrong, and ultimately it is down to you to decide what to do with your data.
 Solid does try to help you make informed choices by providing relevant information and by constantly validating the accuracy of that information.

-# Building Solid

-## What is the Solid architecture?
-Technically, Solid is about creating a single solid API which any app can use to talk to any store, so the user has a choice of several places to put data, and complete control of sharing or not in in case.
-The client-server API is made of HTTP and LDP and WACL and some glue, extra HTTP headers, a little posix metadata.
-That is a significant, but finite, spec., which every Solid server must meet.
-Servers to storage, access control.
-Clients can send small changes to and data file as though it were a database, and can also subscribe to any changes other users make.
-Then clients can talk to each other via the servers without the servers needing to know anything about the applications.
-So then as well as the client-server API, we need common standards for allow the clients to interoperate: “client-client” specs.
-How to discover the user’s contacts, the user’s general stuff, (type indexes), preferences, groups and communities, preferences within those communities.
-And then domain-specific standards for chat, photos, music, issue tracking, likes, bookmarks, health, fitness, academic record, CV, and so on.

-## When using Solid, how is data stored?
-Solid provides a general purpose read-write REST API to store data in individual files (resources) and directories (containers).

-## How does a Pod determine who has access to what data?
-Web Access Control (WAC) is the part of Solid that determines who has access to what data.

-Access Control List Resources (ACLs) and agents, for example, a random visitor or an authenticated user, describe which modes of access a user might have to what data.
-The various types of access are:
-•	Read
-•	Write
-•	Append
-•	Control

-ACLs can also be used to describe the default access to resources that reside within a given container.
-Containers are like folders on your computer.

-The default means the container where the resource resides can indicate the ACLs even if the resource doesn’t have an ACL.
-If there are no ACLs for the container the ACL of the parent container will be identified, and so on, until it reaches the root container.

-## Where does authorisation happen?
-In the container server.

-## How to integrate iOS and Android apps into Solid?

-Currently there are no developer kits in development for Android or iOS.If you really want to have an app that can be installed on Android or iOS, you might consider writing it as a progressive web app or writing it as a hybrid app.

-## Arguably the [Semantic Web](https://en.wikipedia.org/wiki/Semantic_Web) or [Linked Data](https://en.wikipedia.org/wiki/Linked_data) never took off, so why is Solid working with it?
-Today, almost a quarter of all websites are currently using the semantic web or linked data.
-The Solid community is working to provide seamless convenience to developers to work with the semantic web or linked data more easily.